-But it is the manner of his martyrdom at the hands of the church for which he is best remembered, and today his death agonies will be re-enacted by devout millions worldwide.
+But it is the manner of his execution – after defying the Emperor Justinian – for which he is best remembered.
+Today his death agonies will be re-enacted by millions worldwide.

-“Either way St Pancake was subsequently fried, on both sides.
+“Either way Saint Pancake was subsequently fried, on both sides.”

-“After which he was repeatedly tossed into the air, in a cruel mockery of his belief that he might one day ascend to heaven or, as Pancake described it in his text De Recipus, “the righteously-made shalt adhere to the celestial ceiling.”
+Malley added: “He was then tossed repeatedly into the air, in a cruel mockery of his belief that he might one day ascend to heaven or, as Saint Pancake described it in his text De Recipus, ‘the righteously-made shalt adhere to the celestial ceiling’.”

-As a final indignity, Pancake’s body was smothered in lemon juice.
+As a final indignity, Saint Pancake’s body was smothered in lemon juice.